Wind/Diesel for Deering, Buckland & Noorvik

 Cosmos Hills Hydro Project – Upper Kobuk

-Funding needed as current project funds will run out in April 2013.
-If an Intertie gets built it would greatly improve funding possibilities for the Hydro project.
+Funding needed as current project funds will ran out in April 2013.
+Current funding is needed for the feasibility and design phase.
+If an Intertie between Ambler and Shungnak gets built, it would greatly improve funding possibilities for the Hydro project.
 At this time it is important to establish a “Right away” corridor for a transmission line between Ambler and Shungnak as soon as possible as this will show the intent of the Region to the funding agencies.
 We are currently collecting more support resolutions from the stakeholders in the region.

 Solar-PV for Water Plants

-Initiated from our CIAP Grant in 2009, this project is designed to help provide power to our region’s water/sewer Plants reducing the cost of operation.
+Solar-PV for Water Plants initiated from our CIAP Grant in 2009; this project is designed to help provide power to our region’s water/sewer plants, reducing the cost of operation.
 The design phase of the project took place during the winter months of 2011-2012.
 The water plant in Ambler was commissioned March of 2013 and has been exceeding expectations.
 At times the water plant is running entirely on solar power.

-The final phase will begin during the summer of 2014.
-This phase will see the remaining villages in the Northwest Arctic Borough which include Kotzebue, Buckland, Kiana, Kivalina, and Selawik receive solar arrays for their water/sewer plants.
-At this point all villages will have received solar arrays for their water/sewer plants.
+The final phase (3) began during the summer of 2014.
+In this phase the remaining villages in the Northwest Arctic Borough which include Kotzebue, Buckland, Kiana, Kivalina, and Selawik received solar arrays for their water/sewer plants.